Lem-c/CV_coursework_public/README.md

 [Welcome](https://moodle.nottingham.ac.uk/login/index.php)

-Following the instructions to launch QT GUI
+Following the instructions to launch QT GUI for generating panorama from videos.

 The file size of all test videos is around 100M, so a link is provided for downloading